Heading to Las Vegas soon? Skip the overpriced tourist traps!

 Located just a few minutes south of the Strip, car enthusiasts can take a completely free self-guided tour of this massive facility.
 You’ll get to look at rare, multi-million dollar historic Shelby muscle cars and peek through the glass to watch mechanics building modern high-performance vehicles.

-6. Luxury Supercar Valet Viewing
+5. Luxury Supercar Valet Viewing

-You don’t need a ticket to see exotic supercars.
+You don’t need a high-end valet ticket to see exotic supercars.
 Take a stroll through the main valet loops and high-limit entrance driveways of luxury properties like Wynn Las Vegas and Fontainebleau Las Vegas.
 Multi-million dollar modern hypercars, custom Lamborghinis, and rare Ferraris are routinely parked out front in plain sight.

-7. Marjorie Barrick Museum of Art
+12. Marjorie Barrick Museum of Art

 Located on the beautiful UNLV campus just a short drive off the Strip, this contemporary art museum offers completely free admission to the public.
 It is a peaceful escape featuring fantastic rotating galleries of fine art, unique modern sculptures, and cultural heritage collections.